Culture of London: Museums and art galleries

+London is home to over 240 museums, galleries, and other institutions, many of which are free of admission charges and are major tourist attractions as well as playing a research role.
+The first of these to be established was the British Museum in Bloomsbury, in 1753.
+Originally containing antiquities, natural history specimens and the national library, the museum now has 7 million artefacts from around the globe.
+Also of eighteenth-century foundation is the Royal Academy of Arts; its summer exhibition has been an annual fixture on the London social calendar since 1769.

-The British National collection of Western Art to 1900 is held at The National Gallery.
+In 1824 the National Gallery, London was founded to house the British National collection of Western Art to 1900, and now occupies a prominent position in Trafalgar Square.

 Other major collections of pre-1900 art are The Wallace Collection; the Courtauld Gallery at the Courtauld Institute of Art; and Dulwich Picture Gallery.
 The national collection of post-1900 art is at Tate Modern and the national collection of British Art is at Tate Britain.
 The National Portrait Gallery has a major collection dedicated to prominent British people from all periods.
 The Royal Academy's temporary exhibitions are also important.

 In addition to Tate Modern major contemporary art venues include White Cube, the Saatchi Gallery, and The ICA.